kfinley/macos-on-virtualbox/README.md

 The `macos-on-virtualbox.sh`, `scripts/make-Catalina-Installer.sh`, and `scripts/make-Catalina-Boot.sh` scripts each contain settings that should be reviewed before running.

-Once you have the required files and configurations set use `make` to handle the setup process.
+Once you have the required softare, files, and configurations set use `make` to handle the setup process.

 Execute `make` for details on how to run the full installation process.